Hemophilia

 (CBC).

-A complete blood count checks the red and white blood cells, blood
+A complete blood count checks the red and white blood cells and

 -